-The Yuba Water Agency is a stand-alone public agency governed by a board of seven elected officials to serve the people of Yuba County.
-Established by a special act of the California State Legislature in 1959, the agency's primary missions are flood risk reduction, water supply reliability, fish habitat protection and enhancement, hydroelectric generation, and recreation at New Bullards Bar.
+Yuba Water Agency is a stand-alone public agency governed by a board of seven elected officials to serve the people of Yuba County.
+Established by a special act of the California State Legislature in 1959, the agency’s primary missions are flood risk reduction, water supply reliability, fish habitat protection and enhancement, hydroelectric generation, and recreation at New Bullards Bar.

-Today, Yuba Water Agency owns and operates facilities with a capacity of storing approximately one million acre-feet of water and generating nearly 400 megawatts of hydropower.
+Today, Yuba Water Agency owns and operates facilities with a capacity of storing approximately one million acre-feet of water and generating more than 400 megawatts of hydropower.
 Each year, Yuba Water Agency releases more than 300,000 acre-feet of water to eight irrigation districts that convey the water to local farmers and ranchers in Yuba County.

 As a leader in water transfers, efficient water management and fisheries restoration, the agency is involved in many collaborative efforts with local, state and federal agencies, and conservation groups.
 In 2009, Yuba Water Agency received the Governor’s Environmental and Economic Leadership Award (GEELA) for the Lower Yuba River Accord.
 Presented to the agency by Arnold Schwarzenegger, the GEELA is California’s highest and most prestigious environmental honor.